s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 Here, its use is necessary and absolutely fine, though, since we only do evaluation inside the `IO` Monad and if this were to fail, the computation would be wrong anyways.
-Also in order to force the compiler to not inline the result -- which is generally okay in pure functions but not here as we do not want to spawn the computation multiple times -- we protect the definition of `runComputation` with a `NOINLINE` pragma:
+Also in order to force the compiler to not inline the result as we do not want to spawn the computation multiple times, we protect the definition of `runComputation` with a `NOINLINE` pragma:

 ~~~~{.haskell}